rfordatascience/tidytuesday/data/2023/2023-03-07/readme.md

 # Numbats in Australia

 The data this week comes from the [Atlas of Living Australia](https://www.ala.org.au).
-Thanks to Di cook for [preparing this week's dataset](https://github.com/numbats/numbats-tidytuesday)!
+Thanks to Di Cook for [preparing this week's dataset](https://github.com/numbats/numbats-tidytuesday)!

 This [Numbat page at the Atlas of Living Australia](https://bie.ala.org.au/species/https://biodiversity.org.au/afd/taxa/6c72d199-f0f1-44d3-8197-224a2f7cff5f) talks about these endangered species in greater detail.